Vandeq/firebird/README.md

 # Firebird - Source Code

-Firebird is now a open source project.
+Firebird is now open source!

 Note: Firebird is owned by Vancober, but you can use this code as a base to a new messaging app.